-Specialist recruitment agencies handle vacancies.
-See advertisements in the national press and specialist journals.
-The large insurance companies also advertise vacancies on their websites.
+Specialist recruitment agencies also handle vacancies.
+Look for advertisements in the national press and specialist journals.
+The large insurance companies advertise vacancies on their websites.
 Jobs are also advertised on LinkedIn.

-The CII Advanced Diploma in Insurance is a professional qualification providing an enhanced understanding of insurance practice and is the starting point for many graduate brokers as it provides a comprehensive overview of insurance.
-Employers will usually encourage you to follow professional qualifications, choosing modules relevant to the specialist area you work in, e.g. commercial, marine or general insurance.
+The Advanced Diploma in Insurance is a professional qualification providing an enhanced understanding of insurance practice and is the starting point for many graduate brokers.
+Employers will usually encourage you to follow professional qualifications, choosing modules relevant to the area you work in.

-Members who hold the CII Advanced Diploma in Insurance are eligible to apply for chartered insurance broker status (subject to having five years' experience, not necessarily post-qualification) with the CII.
+Once you hold the Advanced Diploma, you can use the designation ACII and can apply for chartered insurance broker status (subject to having five years' experience, not necessarily post-qualification) with the CII.